OVERVIEW

 User Flexibility

-Learners have the flexibility to access microlearning modules anytime, anywhere, using various devices such as smartphones, tablets, or computers.
+Learners have the flexibility to access microlearning modules anytime, anywhere.

 Increasing Retention